 #3 Increased server utilisation

 Speaking of AI, it has a lot to offer for server utilisation.
-Data centre operators recognise that zombie servers are a problem – one that’s not going away with virtualisation alone.
+Data Center operators recognise that zombie servers are a problem – one that's not going away with virtualisation alone.
 While some 25% of physical servers may be comatose, estimates are that 30% of virtual servers have seen no activity over at least six months.